kumar-abhishek/awesome-imbalanced-learning-in-production/README.md

 A search for "Imbalanced data" on Google Scholar yields over [one million results](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C48&q=imbalanced+data&btnG=) in total, with approximately [17,000 results](https://scholar.google.com/scholar?as_ylo=2023&q=imbalanced+data&hl=en&as_sdt=0,48) since 2023.
 This raises a question: Is it merely a popular topic for academic papers, or is it a genuine challenge faced in the industry?

-To shed light on this, the book includes several examples of how leading companies like Apple, Meta, and Microsoft have addressed class imbalance issues.

 This GitHub repository offers a curated list of resources demonstrating how various companies have successfully tackled the challenge of imbalanced data in production settings.
 This repository is aimed at being an invaluable resource for professionals/researchers/enthusiasts in machine learning and data science dealing with similar challenges.